sujoncham/grocery-store-client/README.md

 - In About page, added about myself and picture
 - In Inventory page, added inventory data
 - In Blog page, added four questions answer
+- Footer Section also added
+- deploy in firebase and server is heroku
+- database is mongodb
-- ----------- after login
+- ----------- after login -----------
 - figureout three option - stocklist, myItem, signout
-- In StockList page, product list for delete and edit
+- In StockList page, product list for delete and edit and also Add Item option
-- In myItem page, Product delivered user id with product(indivisual record)
+- In myItem page, Product delivered user id with product item(indivisual record) -

 ## Project Restricted

 - without login you can not add product, update, edit, delete
-- need email verification, or if socially register no need to email verify
+- have to email verification, or if socially register no need to email verify